 If you’re a Nespresso drinker, there’s good news: The company offers free recycling of their aluminum capsules.
 Simply take your capsules to a designated collection point at a Nespresso retailer or ship them back to the company using the Nespresso-UPS recycling program.

 For other brands, the news is less rosy.
 There is a slight possibility that local recycling systems will accept single-use pods.
 Ask directly and specifically at your local recycling center or municipal waste hauler.
-Before recycling, be sure to take apart the pods — the Recycle-A-Cup cutter can make it easier.
-Once separated, recycle the #5 plastic cup and aluminum lid according to local guidelines.
+Before recycling, be sure to take apart the pods — the Recycle-A-Cup cutter can make it a bit easier.
+Once separated, recycle the #5 plastic cup and aluminum lid — if your local service accepts them, that is.
 And be sure to compost the coffee grounds and filter.